 Being a member of SportsAble represents more than being a member of a regular sports club.
 It is about joining a community of friends, of athletes and of volunteers.
 It is about giving people meaning to their lives and providing them with a platform for greater things.

-It is safe to say that SportsAble has done much to change the face of disabled sport in the area, in this country and indeed the world over.
+It is safe to say that SportsAble has done much to change the face of disabled sport in the area.